G-Corp/wok_async_message_handler/README.md

 Async message producer to use with wok 0.4.4
 Include mix task to generate ecto migrations for messages and partitions.
 Include mix task to generate serializer for ecto schema.
+The WokAsyncMessageHandler.Bases.Ecto module when used (with the 'use' macro) in another module allows to register messages to send in queue in your PG database.
+Using it in a SQL transaction in your code garanties your messages reflect exactly your DB state and that they will be sent to your message broker later.
+When a message is registered, its id (autoincremented column by PG) let your consumers know if they already have processed this message.
+It's an "at least once message dispatch, at least once message delivered and exactly once message processed" flow.

 ## Installation